©1978

 moral intelligence in faith that Jesus encouraged by the

-use of parables.
 Particular thinkers on faith are needed because a

 lot of faith is a dangerous thing.
 The more faith we